besthyhy/Dart-Data-Class-Generator/README.md

 Create dart data classes easily, fast and without writing boilerplate or running code generation.

+**DateTime type improvement, refer to the official dart solution.**

 ## Features

 The generator can generate the constructor, copyWith, toMap, fromMap, toJson, fromJson, toString, operator == and hashCode methods for a class based on [class properties](#create-data-classes-based-on-class-properties) or [raw JSON](#create-data-classes-based-on-json-beta).